ionic-team/capacitor/site/docs-md/basics/configuring-your-app.md

   // Android Studio install path, but you may change it manually.
   "windowsAndroidStudioPath": "C:\Program Files\Android\Android Studio\bin\studio64.exe",

+  // A Boolean value that determines whether to hide native logs for iOS and Android.
+The preference is ignored if it's also declared inside ios or android
+  // Default is false
+  "hideLogs": true

   // Server object contains port and url configurations "server": {
     // You can make the app to load an external url (i.e. to live reload)